 - At least one adult present on the activity will have a current Applied First Aid Certificate where the nature of the excursion requires it in accordance with the risk management plan.

 - An appropriately resourced first aid kit will be available.

 - For students with special medical conditions their medications will be carried by the teacher in charge and administered as prescribed.

 - If a child on an excursion is susceptible to an anaphylactic reaction, one adult present must be capable of administering an ‘EpiPen’.

 - Your child’s classroom teacher may arrange minor excursions throughout the year that are part of your child’s education, such as visits to museums and parks.

 - Rather than have you sign a permission form for every excursion, we ask that you complete one form to cover minor excursions during the school year.

-- A separate permission form will be sent home for major off campus activities and excursions.
+- A separate permission form will be sent home for major off campus activities and excursions to ensure the Department’s duty of care requirements are met.
 Major excursions include overnight activities, such as art and music camps, interstate and international excursions, or daytime activities with an element of risk involved.
 You may be asked to sign a permission form for more than one major excursion.

 - All off campus activities must have the approval of the principal.

 - All interstate and international excursions must have respective approval of the General Manager/ Secretary of the Department of Education.